Walking Recommendation

 A Place of History and Mystery

-The hill has been significant for centuries, with archaeological remains suggesting an ancient city, possibly Prasies or Polichni, once stood here.
+The hill has been significant for centuries, with archaeological remains suggesting an ancient city, possibly Polichni (modern-day Poulithra), once extended to this site.
 The northern slope still bears traces of towers and retaining walls from that era.

 In medieval times, a castle was built on the summit.
 Known as “Ales Linidi”, it played a role in the Turkish-Venetian war of 1467 before its destruction.
 The chapel itself, adorned with post-Byzantine frescoes, offers insight into the region’s spiritual history.